Paulo de Carvalho: Career

 Carvalho co-founded the band The Sheiks in 1965.
 He sang and played the drums.
 He also played an instrumental role, either as a founder or a guest, of many other important Portuguese bands of the 1960s, among them Fluido, Banda 4 and Thilo's Combo.
 The Sheiks was Portugal's answer to The Beatles.
-During the 1960s Portugal was ruled by an authoritarian dictatorship.
+During the 1960s, Portugal was ruled by an authoritarian dictatorship.
 This band came as a result of the climate in Portugal and captured the national mood.
 The people wanted the brightness of the Beatles sound and the Sheiks provided.
-The band sang songs such as Summertime, Missing You and Tell Me Bird.
+The band sang songs such as "Summertime", "Missing You" and "Tell Me Bird".
 Though the band eventually broke up and Carvalho moved into contemporary Fado, the Sheiks have regrouped and performed in recent years.

-In 1974, as a solo performer, Carvalho won the Festival RTP da Canção with the song "E Depois do Adeus", which allowed him to in the Eurovision Song Contest 1974 "E Depois do Adeus" was used as the passcode at the beginning of the coup which toppled Portugal's dictatorship (in what has become known as the Carnation Revolution), giving Carvalho a permanent place in his country's history.
+In 1974, as a solo performer, Carvalho won the Festival RTP da Canção with the song "E Depois do Adeus", which allowed him to in the Eurovision Song Contest 1974.
+"E Depois do Adeus" was used as the passcode at the beginning of the coup which toppled Portugal's dictatorship (in what has become known as the Carnation Revolution), giving Carvalho a permanent place in his country's history.
 In 1977, as part of Os Amigos, he won again the Festival RTP da Canção with the song "Portugal no coração", and represented Portugal in the Eurovision Song Contest 1977.
 Later that year, as a solo artist, he represented Portugal in the OTI Festival 1977 with the song "Amor sem palavras".
 During the 1970s and early 1980s, Carvalho won many international performance awards in Bulgaria, Poland and Belgium and was a strong participant in other music festivals in Chile, Argentina and Spain.

 In 1985, Carvalho began professionally associating himself with Fado, deferring to Portugal's traditional music as globalization came to be seen as a threat to his homeland's cultural heritage; Desculpem qualquer coisinha was his first record following this shift, and (though controversial) remains his most commercially successful venture.
 Many of Carvalho's songs were written by José Nisa, José Calvário and Ary dos Santos as well as a poem by Alda Lara ("Mãe Negra").
 He has worked with Fernando Tordo, Tozé Brito, Carlos Mendes and Os Amigos and performed duets with Brito, Tordo and Dulce Pontes, among others.
 Several greatest hits albums have been released.

-Some of his best known songs are:
+Among his best known songs are: